1997 Speedway World Team Cup

 The 1997 Speedway World Team Cup was the 38th edition of the FIM Speedway World Team Cup to determine the team world champions.

-The final was held in Piła, Poland on 13 September.
+The final was held at the Stadion Żużlowy Centrum in Piła, Poland on 13 September.
 Denmark won their 11th title and Hans Nielsen won his 11th and final gold medal.
-Remarkably Nielsen had won his gold medals in a near twenty year span from 1978 until 1997, cementing his place in history as arguably the best speedway rider of all time.
+Remarkably Nielsen had won his gold medals in a near twenty-year span from 1978 until 1997, cementing his place in history as arguably the best speedway rider of all time.